Congrats, we serve your area!

 Water filters and softeners differ in the symptoms they are attempting to remedy and the method in which they do so.
 As we have learned, water filters use carbon to attract and dispel unpleasant elements in water.
 The goal is to improve the overall taste, quality, and appearance.

-Water softeners use polar attraction too but, it is done with salt.
+Water softeners use polar attraction, too, but it is done with salt.
 Water softening becomes necessary if you notice:

 Using a salt-filled softener reduces hard minerals such as calcium and magnesium that cause these issues.
-If you are wondering whether you need a water softener, our blog post, “Do I Need a Water Softener” can help you decide.
+If you are wondering whether you need a water softener, our blog post, “Do I Need a Water Softener,” can help you decide.
 Keep in mind water softeners do not remove contaminants other than hard metals.